ChipFlow/chipflow-lib/docs/chipflow-toml-guide.rst

 loc
 ----

-This is a 0-indexed position on your chosen pad-ring.
+This is the physical location of the pad on your chosen pad-ring.
+How these are indexed varied by the pad ring.

 .. _Caravel Harness: https://caravel-harness.readthedocs.io/en/latest/